MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/acrylic.md

 ## Do's and don'ts
 * Do use acrylic as the background material of non-primary app surfaces like navigation panes.
 * Do extend acrylic to at least one edge of your app to provide a seamless experience by subtly blending with the app’s surroundings.
+* Don't put desktop arylic on large background surfaces of your app - this breaks the mental model of acrylic being used primarily for transient surfaces.
 * Don’t place in-app and background acrylics directly adjacent to avoid visual tension at the seams.
 * Don't place multiple acrylic panes with the same tint and opacity next to each other because this results in an undesirable visible seam.
 * Don’t place accent-colored text over acrylic surfaces.